-As much as fans were shocked by the recent news that the current 12th season of CBS’ The Big Bang Theory will be the show’s last, the cast, it has been revealed, was equally caught off-guard.
+Some fans are still dealing with the shock that this is it.
+Interestingly, most of the cast, it’s been revealed, was equally caught off-guard.
 As per the normal routine, they were expecting negotiations for a 13th and possibly 14th season between the network and the studio to begin.
 But then Jim Parsons let it be known that he was ready to move on, and all discussions came to a close.
-Almost immediately this has been heralded as the show’s final year.
+Almost immediately this began to be heralded as the show’s final year.

-Back in July, during a panel for the show at San Diego Comic-Con, actor Kunal Nayyar was asked about a possible spin-off for his character, Raj, triggering the actor to comment, “I enjoy being the single guy.
+Last July, during a panel for the show at San Diego Comic-Con, actor Kunal Nayyar was asked about a possible spinoff for his character, Raj, triggering the actor to comment, “I enjoy being the single guy.
 Seriously, it’s really fun.
 You’d get to explore different aspects and have many potential guest stars.”

-When The Big Bang Theory began a dozen seasons ago, the real focus was on Johnny Galecki‘s Leonard Hofstadter, Jim Parsons’ Sheldon Cooper, and Kaley’s Penny, with Simon Helberg‘s Howard Wolowitz and Kunal’s Rajesh Koothrappali part of the ensemble, but in more supporting roles.
-As time went on, though, all five became a true ensemble, and fleshed out from there with the addition of Melissa Rauch as Bernadette Rosetenkowski (eventually Wolowitz), and Mayim Bialik as Amy Farrah Fowler (eventually Cooper).
+When The Big Bang Theory began a dozen seasons ago, the real focus was on Johnny Galecki‘s Leonard Hofstadter, Jim’s Sheldon Cooper, and Kaley’s Penny, with Simon Helberg‘s Howard Wolowitz and Kunal’s Rajesh Koothrappali part of the ensemble, but in more supporting roles.
+As time went on, though, all five became a true ensemble and fleshed out from there with the addition of Melissa Rauch as Bernadette Rostenkowski (eventually Wolowitz), and Mayim Bialik as Amy Farrah Fowler (eventually Cooper).
 Beyond that, there have been a number of important recurring characters, including Kevin Susman‘s Stuart Bloom.

 The point is that the longer the show has gone on, the larger the ensemble has become, and the more the laughs have grown from each member of the group.
 At the same time, there’s no question that Jim’s Sheldon became the stand-out character in the same way that Henry Winkler‘s Fonzie did decades ago on Happy Days, and his loss probably would have been a devastating one to the show.
 But here’s the thing: unlike Happy Days, there wasn’t another character around who was interesting enough to sustain a series without him.
 The actors on The Big Bang Theory, however, are all really strong, having crafted out genuine human beings with real relationships that could continue if Sheldon (and presumably Amy) were to depart.